-When a state becomes unmanageable and violates the federal pact enough in frequency or degree such as (but not limited to): denial of republican form of government, nullification of federal laws, establishing sanctuary for illegal aliens, impedance of federal function or enforcements, reckless and incompetent fiscal practice into state bankruptcy, fostering insurrections, etc. then the House (by 2/3) and state legislatures (by 3/4) can concurrently invoke the expulsion of that state from the Union.
+When a state becomes unmanageable and violates the federal pact enough in frequency or degree such as (but not limited to): denial of republican form of government, nullification of federal laws, establishing sanctuary for illegal aliens, impedance of federal function or enforcements, reckless and incompetent fiscal practice into state bankruptcy, fostering insurrections, etc. then the House (by 2/3) and half of all state legislatures approving invokes the expulsion process of that state from the Union.

 Following further through on this which has taken cue from the Constitution's amendments and impeachment clauses: